 Erdogan rejects Arab demands; Turkish troops stay in Qatar

-Turkey's President Recep Tayyip Erdogan smiles to his supporters after the Eid al-Fitr prayers in Istanbul, early Sunday, June 25, 2017.
-Eid al-Fitr marks the end of the Muslims' holy fasting month of Ramadan.
+Turkey's President Recep Tayyip Erdogan speaks to the media after the Eid al-Fitr prayers in Istanbul, early Sunday, June 25, 2017.
+Turkey's president on Sunday rejected a demand by major Arab states to remove Turkish troops from Qatar, saying their sweeping list of ultimatums has threatened the small Gulf country's sovereignty.

 Discussions